fontclubbelgica/fontclubbelgica.xyz/_typefaces/filter.md

 layout: font
 title: FC Filter

-draft: true
+draft: false

 seo_description: |
     FC Filter is a variable font with the most axis possible that Future Fonts supports.
 What started as an inside joke now pushes the boundaries of type design.
 seo_image: FCB_SEO_Filter.jpg

 information: |